Manage My Booking

 Name: Le Ciel

 Type: International (mainly French/Italian)

 The amazing food is just one reason to visit Le Ciel – the other is the fact that this restaurant is revolving, providing its guests with a 360 degrees view of Jeddah.
-It’s incredibly high-brow – as evidenced by the gold sinks in the bathrooms, and will take a huge chunk out of your wallet.
-But if you’re looking for the ultimate dining experience – this is it.
+If you’re looking for the ultimate luxury dining experience – this is it.